DrishtiMalavade/slot-machine/README.md

 ## Description

 This is a simple console-based slot machine game implemented in Python.
 Players can deposit money, choose the number of lines to bet on, and spin the slot machine to see if they win or lose.
+This project still needs some work and bugs which needs to be fixed.
+Contributions are appreciated.

 ## How to Play